 Restaurants/Bars: There is one buffet restaurant, three a la cartes offering Italian (La Toscana), Japanese (Kawachi–no teppanyaki), and steakhouse fare, a poolside grill, the sports bar which offers sandwiches and snacks 24-hrs. a day, and a BBQ lunch offered poolside.
 Reservations are required at the a la cartes and should be made two days in advance.
 There are six bars–a swim-up bar, two pool bars, lobby bar, sports bar, and disco bar.

-Entertainment: The theater offers nightly entertainment either by hotel staff or additional performers, and the disco “Pacha” which is open until 2 a.m. six nights per week.
+Entertainment: There is a theater on-site which offers nightly entertainment either by hotel staff or additional performers, and the disco “Pacha” which is open until 2 a.m. six nights per week.
 Staff will also escort guests to local nightclubs for an additional fee which typically includes VIP seating and bottle service.